syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/next-js-server.md

 A complete, working sample implementation is available in the [GitHub](https://github.com/SyncfusionExamples/ej2-angular-grid-samples/tree/master/connecting-to-backends/syncfusion-angular-grid-with-nextjs-server) repository.

-The application now provides a complete solution for integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid with Next.js server, enabling seamless data operations with a modern, user-friendly interface.
+The application now provides a complete solution for integrating the Angular Data Grid with Next.js server, enabling seamless data operations with a modern, user-friendly interface.

 ## See also